ml-heroes/movie-recom/README.md

 It is built with following components:

-- Angular (v9) - Frontend framework.
+- React - Frontend framework.
 - Flask(1.1.2) - Micro web framework (Python-3.6.2) for the backend.
 - PostgreSQL - Database support.
 - Flask-SQLAlchemy - Flask based ORM wrapper on SQLAlchemy.